Shelley's eagle-owl

 Shelley's eagle-owl (Ketupa shelleyi) is a species of owl in the family Strigidae.
 Despite its large size, it is a very little-known, rarely studied owl that occurs in very small numbers.
 A specimen was photographed in the wild for the first time on 16 October 2021 in the Atewa Range Forest Reserve in southeastern Ghana.

+Taxonomy

+Shelley's eagle-owl was formally described in 1872 by the English ornithologist Richard Bowdler Sharpe and the colonial administrator Herbert Taylor Ussher based on a specimen procured in the Fante region of southern Ghana.
+They coined the binomial name Huhua shelleyi where the specific epithet was chosen to honour the ornithologist and collector George Ernest Shelley.
+Shelley's eagle-owl was formerly placed in the genus Bubo but is now one twelve owl species placed in the genus Ketupa that was introduced by the French naturalist René Lesson in 1830.
+The species is monotypic, no subspecies are recognised.